 In 2018, we saw Meghan Markle wear the same aquamarine ring on the day she married Prince Harry, Diana’s youngest son, suggesting that Prince Harry had passed his mother’s ring on to her as a wedding present.

-Aquamarine is a fantastic alternative to diamonds because it gives off showstopping sparkle and its pale colour suits almost any complexion, just like diamonds.
+As we mentioned above, aquamarine is the birthstone for March and also the star sign of Pisces, as well as the 9th and the 19th anniversary gift gem.
+It is a fantastic alternative to diamonds because it gives off showstopping sparkle and its pale colour suits almost any complexion.

 What to look for in aquamarine jewellery